jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The End

 Donald Trump is the savior of Western Civilization.
-Not because of his policies.
+This time that statement isn't rhetorical.
+Trump is our saviour; not because of his policies.
 Not because he makes you happy or angry.
 Trump's a savior because he broke the Right/Left mold.
-The Industrial Age philosophes were degenerating our society towards collapse.
+The Industrial Age philosophes are degenerating our society towards collapse.
 Neither will ever understand the Computer Age and mass-collaboration.
 Trump may not either, but he's made us think, "what politics do I want?".
 And that question is the first step to increasing your political power, so you can makes yourself happy inside a modern Computer Age society.

-We'll get there, if you stop watching the story of civlization.
-Only you can upgrade us to the Computer Age.
+We can all enjoy the era of mass-collaboration now, if you stop watching the story of civlization.
+No revolutions or wars.
+Not even marches or protests.
 Whereever you are, look around, and see old drafty windows, gas engine car, cable news, mass-producted toys, eight different bosses, car traffic, endless red-tape.

 Do you see the Industrial Age?
-Do you now need collaborate and upgrade your slice of the world to the Computer Age?
-Or do you want to return to the comfort and safety of following the rules and being an uninvolved extra of Conservative/Progressive politics.
-The fate of your future, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?
+Do you now feel the need to upgrade your small part of the world to the Computer Age, and understand how control your part makes you politically powerful?
+Or do you want to return to the comfort and safety of following the rules and being an uninvolved extra of Conservative/Progressive chasing phantoms.
+Did Techvolution click?
+The fate of your life, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?

 If you do, we win.
 If you don't, we lose.